Fashion Week’s Bold History—And Uncertain Future

 The history of Fashion Week reveals Great Gatsby-like flair at every turn.
 Opulence and elitism have remained defining characteristics of runway shows to this day, without any consideration for the possible consequences.
 From socialites to run crew, all individuals come together in service of the extreme retail experience.

-As time goes on, fashion shows are becoming ever-more spectacular.
-At its best, fashion provides a vehicle for self-expression and connection, yet at its worst, the industry leaves more harm than good on the planet and its people.
+As time goes on, fashion shows are becoming ever more spectacular.
+At its best, fashion provides a vehicle for self-expression and connection, yet at its worst, the industry does more harm than good to the planet and its people.
 Is there a way to maintain the creativity and excitement of Fashion Week without producing harm?

 The Origins Of Fashion Week

 One of history’s first signs of a fashion week, or seasonal collection, can be traced back to fashion designer Charles Frederick Worth.
 He began showing designs to clients in Paris and was the first to employ real women to showcase his garments.
 Prior to this, fashion dolls and miniature versions of the designs were either sewn or created with paper to give customers an idea of the final product.

 These “fêtes” featuring live models continued from the late 1800s and early 1900s and were also known as “salon shows.”
 Held in European cities like Paris, the events remained private and only for an elite clientele.
 Soon “fashion parades” were introduced and, while still exclusive, were a bit more formal.
 Models would strut by top clients while being introduced via a number that corresponded to the design they were wearing.
 These earlier shows focused much more on the process of selling clothing, even if the designers didn’t like to admit it.
 Paul Poiret and Lucile (Lady Duff-Gordon) helped to guide these events toward the fashion shows we know today by strategically inviting guests and covering them with fanfare.
 Both designers, in their own ways, turned these shows into social, creative, high-class experiences.